EverythingCustomizable/minimal-frape/README.md

 2. Import css

 - Copy my "custom ui section" in settings.json file to the last line of your settings.json
 - About customizing the welcome screen.
-After you install all the extensions, open the Command Palette and select Animations: Open the Custom CSS and paste all the Custom-Animations.css there
+After you install all the extensions, open the Command Palette and select "Animations: Open the Custom CSS" and paste all the Custom-Animations.css there

 ![alt text](image.png)